aleshaleksey/fansys23/skills.md

   - The target is unfriendly (skeptical): +4 threshold.
   - The target wants to believe this is true: Advantage on deception roll.
 - **Secret message**:
 - **Distract**: Give a target disadvantage on mental skill/ability rolls till the end of its next turn (or a minute out of combat).
+It can also allow you or another entity to stealth in plain sight at disadvantage.
 - **Take care**: No. Emotions are tricky.
 - **Try again**: Sometimes, but at disadvantage.
 Sometimes a target may become hostile on failure and then things get messy.

+___
-### CHA: Intimidate
+### Intimidate

 **NB:** Uses of intimidate in PC vs PC is not encouraged (except for "shake resolve").
 For maximum effect this is one check that benefits from being roleplayed out.